 In this chapter we will deal with the San Michele Island, a characteristic place to contemplate the passage of time and where silence dominates.

-The cemetery, currently occupies most of the San Michele Island, is closed by high red brick walls and is all adorned with green cypress trees.
-Near the landing point of the ferry we find the church of San Michele designed by Mauro Codussi around 1469.
-This was the first church in Venezia to be covered in Istrian stone and turned out to be one of the most beautiful Renaissance buildings in the city.
-Writers and artists of world renown rest on this island next to the Venetians.
+Near the ferry landing point we find the church of San Michele designed by Mauro Codussi around 1469.
+This was the first church in Venice to be covered in Istrian stone and it was one of the most beautiful Renaissance buildings in the city.
+World-renowned writers and artists rest on the island.